 Why Hard Inquiries Hurt Your Credit Score

-While hard inquiries are necessary for certain financial actions, such as applying for a loan or credit card, hard inquiries should be minimized as much as possible.
+While hard inquiries are necessary for certain financial actions, such as applying for a loan or credit card, they should be limited as much as possible.
 Your credit score may be penalized for multiple hard inquiries because applying for too much credit at one time may indicate that you are desperate for credit, or that you aren't able to qualify for credit.
 While one hard inquiry will usually just knock a few points off your credit score, multiple hard inquiries in a short amount of time may cause significant damage to your score.

 Keep your hard inquiries to one or two a year.
 Credit Karma data shows that on average, consumers with lower numbers of hard credit inquiries have higher credit scores.

 How to Dispute Hard Credit Inquiries

-If a hard inquiry occurred without your permission, check your full credit report to see the full details of the inquiry and determine if you should attempt to dispute it.
+If a hard inquiry occurred without your permission, check your credit reports to see the full details of the inquiry and determine if you should attempt to dispute it.

 Before applying for credit, take time to build your credit score.
 With a higher credit score, you'll improve your chance for approval for the financial products you want and at the best terms and rates.

-To keep track of hard inquiries, check your score and credit report at Credit Karma.
-In addition to providing you with your free credit score, Credit Karma notifies you of any changes to your credit report, including any new hard inquiries.
+To keep track of hard inquiries, check your credit scores and credit reports at Credit Karma.
+In addition to providing you with your free credit scores from TransUnion and Equifax, Credit Karma notifies you of any important changes to your TransUnion credit report, including any new hard inquiries.